-The Bristol Two Litre Cup is a 9 round championship; two sprints at Castle Combe Circuit, one sprint at Llandow Circuit near Cardiff, two sprints at Pembrey and two hillclimbs at both Wiscombe Park Hillclimb near Seaton and Manor Farm Hillclimb in Charmouth.
-The majority of these events will be live streamed so you can watch from home if you can’t make it to the event.
+The Bristol Two Litre Cup is an 8 round championship; two sprints at Castle Combe Circuit, one sprint at Llandow Circuit near Cardiff, one sprint at Clay Pigeon Raceway and two hillclimbs at both Wiscombe Park Hillclimb near Seaton and Prescott Speed Hillclimb near Cheltenham.
+Several of these events will be live streamed so you can watch from home if you can’t make it to the event.

 - Citroen Xsara VTS